Why We Love The Mediterranean Lifestyle (And You Should Too)

 Moderately high intake of fish

-Low to moderate intake of dairy (
+Low to moderate intake of dairy (mostly in the form of yogurt or cheese)

 Low intake of meat and poultry